Residence in Mexico

 If you're looking to set up a company, open a bank account, immigrate, and/or obtain a residence permit in Mexico, you can view the information below.

 Mexico has approximately 3.5 million foreign residents from the United States, 700,000 from Canada, and over 6.5 million from Northern Europe.
 There are an estimated 100,000 Italians officially resident in Mexico, and approximately 321,000 without an AIRE registration.
-Mexico should therefore have an Italian population of nearly half a million.
+Mexico's Italian population is therefore estimated at nearly half a million.

 Residence visa for Mexico

 Residency in Mexico is relatively easy to obtain.
 Any foreign citizen wishing to live and work in Mexico legally must obtain a temporary Mexican residence visa or a Mexican work permit.
-Mexico is, on the one hand, extremely open in granting residency and citizenship to all without racial or cultural distinctions, and on the other, it is the toughest country in the Americas, more so than the United States itself, in enforcing immigration laws.
-Immediate imprisonment for both adults and minors without distinction, record fines, and lifelong denials of re-entry are daily practice in Mexico against those who do not strictly follow the entry, exit, and residence procedures.
+Mexico is, on the one hand, extremely open to granting residency and citizenship to all without racial or cultural distinctions.
+On the other hand, it is the toughest country in the Americas, more so than the United States itself, in enforcing immigration laws.
+Immediate imprisonment for both adults and minors without distinction, record fines, and lifelong denials of reentry are daily practice in Mexico against those who do not strictly follow the entry, exit, and residence procedures.
 But it is also a country where residency is based on the minimum possible use of documents obtained abroad.
 In fact, obtaining residency in Mexico still means producing fewer documents than in any other country in the world, including Panama.

-The temporary Mexican residence visa , issued to foreign citizens wishing to live in Mexico for more than 180 days.
-In addition to a Mexican work permit, the holder is authorized to live and work legally in Mexico for up to four years, known as a Mexican work visa.
+The temporary Mexican residence visa, issued to foreign citizens wishing to live in Mexico for more than 180 days.
+In addition to a Mexican work permit, the holder is authorized to live and work legally in Mexico for up to four years.
 Note that there is also a variant, which is also the most common, the economic solvency visa, which does not initially allow employment but rather the holder to live off earnings from foreign sources.

 Types of temporary residence visas for Mexico